kevinwlu/iot/lesson2/README.md

 70: -- -- -- -- -- -- -- 77
 ```

-## Lab D: Fritzing
+## Lab D: Breadboard

-### 1. On laptop, download Fritzing (before the class since it takes time), install, and run

-### 2. Click Breadboard, drag and drop parts including Raspberry Pi, LED, and resistor

-### 3. Click File menu, save the file, and export as image
+### 1. Shorter lead (−) of the LED to a 330-Ω resistor then to Ground, the 3rd pin from the left of the top row

+### 2. Longer lead (+) of the LED to GPIO 18, the 6th pin from the left of the top row

 ## Lab E: GPIO and LED